 - Eligible non-immigrant categories: A, E, G, H-1B, I, K, L, N, O-1, R, and NATO I-7, S, T, U, V

 - Others as permitted by state statute or rule.

 The documentation necessary to verify residency may be different for “dependent” and “independent” students.
-Dependent students normally use their parent/legal guardian’s documentation for residency; whereas, independent students use their own documentation.
-For dependent students, the “claimant” is the parent/legal guardian; for independent students, the student is the “claimant.”
+Dependent students normally use their parent/guardian’s documentation for residency; whereas, independent students use their own documentation.
+For dependent students, the “claimant” is the parent/guardian; for independent students, the student is the “claimant.”
 For more information regarding dependency, please see an Admissions Advisor.

-- Transcripts from a Florida high school for multiple years (if Florida high school diploma or GED was earned within last 12 months)
+- Transcripts from a Florida high school for multiple years (2 or more years) if the Florida high school diploma or GED was earned within the last 12 months.

-- Proof of permanent full-time employment in Florida (one or more jobs for at least 30 hours per week for a 12-month period)
+- Proof of permanent full-time employment in Florida for at least 30 hours per week for a consecutive 12-month period.